snehaheda/payments-library/REST-API-Docs/index.md

 ```
+		// You need to select a Payment Gateway.
+It should not be the Default one, but this is the typical case
+		// It is important to set the paymentGatewayId property on all object instances.

+		bt_stripe__Payment_Gateway__c[] pgList = [SELECT Id
+													FROM bt_stripe__Payment_Gateway__c
+													WHERE bt_stripe__Default__c = true];

+		// It is good practice to put your p360 action in a try block.
+If something goes wrong
+		// the API throws a bt_stripe.P360_API_v1.P360_Exception exception

 		try {

+			// You can initialize object instances using factory methods.

 			bt_stripe.P360_API_v1.Customer c = bt_stripe.P360_API_v1.customerFactory();
 			c.paymentGatewayId = pgList[0].Id;
 			c.name = name;
 			c.email = email;

+			// After setting all the required properties you can call the action methods.

 			c.registerCustomer();

 			bt_stripe.P360_API_v1.PM pm = bt_stripe.P360_API_v1.paymentMethodFactory();
 			pm.paymentGatewayId = pgList[0].Id;

+			// Some properties are object instances.
+For example a bt_stripe.P360_API_v1.Customer object instance.

 			pm.customer = c;
 			pm.cardHolderName = name;
 			pm.cardNumber = cardNumber;